Skip to main content

 The authoritative style is a popular one with psychologists and psychiatrists since it sets boundaries while still allowing children to have a say and make mistakes.
 Permissive parenting and authoritarian are on opposite sides of the parenting spectrum.

-Children coming from permissive parenting environments often get a label of being spoiled.
+Children coming from permissive parenting environments often get the label of being spoiled.
 While agreeing to disagree about permissive parenting might be expected when discussing the role of rules and discipline, a person would have to look at many factors that affect parenting styles when deciding on what works in their family.
 When exploring permissive parenting, it helps to clarify the pros and cons to determine if you and your children are on a good path toward success and healthy relationships.

 Teen on keyboard late at night